MrGrasss/BlitzGram-InstagramTool/readme.md

 - **Caution:**
     - When logging into a session, keep that account in accounts.txt in case you need to re-login (refresh the session);
       the tool can do so.

+- **Safety**
+    -  When using sessions the tool will automatically re-login to these using the credentials of that session in accounts.txt when needed.

 ## Account Functionalities